Samhain (band)

-Samhain was an American rock band formed by singer Glenn Danzig in 1983, immediately following his departure from Misfits.
+Samhain was an American rock band formed by singer Glenn Danzig in 1983, immediately following his departure from the Misfits.
 Glenn Danzig originally planned Samhain as a side project with Eerie Von.
 After the Misfits' contentious 1983 dissolution, Samhain became Danzig's full-time band.

 Samhain catalogs a transitional period in Glenn Danzig's musical career, bridging the gap between the punk rock/horror punk of the Misfits and the dark, heavy metal- and blues-influenced sound of Danzig.
 Samhain's lyrics were much darker than those of the Misfits, with themes rooted in paganism and the occult and eventually the horrors of reality, as opposed to the sometimes cartoonish ghouls and ghosts of the Misfits.